 If a message says "Restore Incomplete," it means that certain apps or content couldn't be restored from the iTunes or App Store.
 If you have this content saved in iTunes on your Mac or PC, try syncing your device with your computer to recover your data.

 - Check to see if photos are still downloading.
 If so, a message says something like, "Restoring 350 of 1200 items."
 If the transfer is still in progress, wait for it to finish.
-Your device needs to stay connected to a reliable Wi-Fi network and a power outlet the whole time.
+Your device needs to stay connected to a reliable Wi-Fi network and a power outlet the entire time.

 - If your photos and videos aren't downloading, start over.
 Try to restore from the backup again, and stay connected to Wi-Fi and a power source until the process completes.

-- If an app is grayed out or stuck loading for a long time, make sure you're connected to a Wi-Fi network.
+- If an app is grayed out or stuck loading for a long time, make sure that you're connected to a Wi-Fi network.
 Then, tap the app to pause the process, and tap it again to continue.
 If this doesn’t solve the issue, try deleting and re-downloading the app.

 I'm asked to enter multiple Apple IDs